ggeerraarrdd/lafs/README.md

 # LAFS

-A digital archive for a Landscape Architecture Film Series website from the early aughts
+A digital archive of the Landscape Architecture Film Series website from the early aughts

 ## Table of Contents